Learn how passwords are used on a Mac

 Keeping track of passwords is hard, especially if you never use the same password twice and have multiple devices. iCloud Keychain keeps website and Wi-Fi passwords up to date across your Mac and iOS devices.
 It also keeps account passwords and settings that you add to Internet Accounts preferences up to date on your Mac.

 When you need to create a new password for a website, Safari suggests a unique, hard-to-guess password and saves it in your iCloud Keychain.
 Safari fills it in automatically the next time you need to sign in, so you don’t have to remember it or enter it on any of your devices.
-For more information, see Set up iCloud Keychain.
+For more information, see Set up iCloud Keychain to keep information secure.

 Passwords for websites or Internet apps